Updated May 29, 2020

 To be clear, I’ve paid for this myself – no sponsorships/free items from manufacturers.
 For evaluating Amazon review quality/fakeness (sadly Amazon reviews are NOT reliable), I like fakespot.com and camelcamelcamel.com is great for watching price trends & setting alerts when a price drops.

 And here’s what it looks like when I’m on calls with video on…or in this case, recording an internal, non-formal video.
+I’ll add a picture soon of what it looks like with the green screen and improved lighting (this was taken without ideal lighting).

 Without further ado, here you go.